itsvvill/stockUp/README.md

 ##### Stock Search

 - Lookup pricing information and other metrics using the stock symbol
-- Add stocks to watchlist
+- Add stock to watchlist from symbol lookup with single button press
-- Get suggested ticker symbols if search query doesn't match a symbol

 ##### Stock Watchlist

-- Add stocks to watchlist using form
+- Add stocks to watchlist using a form
 - Give watchlist a custom name
 - Update watchlist name
 - Edit/Update stock watchlist items